A media interview is not a conversation – it is a presentation. Yet this is often ignored by even the most accomplished business leaders.

 We typically train our clients in groups no larger than three people, so that you get one-on-coaching and the time and space to ask for and receive individual feedback.
 Our training sessions involve the playback of recorded interviews, which are analysed and critiqued constructively, with you being provided with the recordings for you to take home and keep.

+A media interview requires preparation that is too-often overlooked.
 Our aim is to make you ready, willing and able to take part in a real media interview as soon as your training is complete.

 Most common media training services